ployst/ployst.github.io/_posts/2015-12-17-letsencrypt-on-kubernetes.markdown

 `certs-example.com` with filenames that are usable by the `nginx-ssl-proxy` container.

-It will restart all containers that are owned by the rc named:
+It will restart all containers that are owned by the rc named `nginx-ssl-proxy-api` using `rolling-update`.
-`nginx-ssl-proxy-api`

 It also supports using the letsencrypt staging endpoint. simply add this to your yaml env section: